jacksturt/The-Menagerie/devpie/README.md

 3. DevPie is built for and targeted at a team of software developers and engineers for their contributions (and possibly Project Management if GitHub's Projects and boards are utilized for project management tasks (A more feature-rich PM platform is likely required here (jira, kanban, tools etc.))).
 However, this leave out the UI/Art & Design/Legal/PR/Advertising/PM/Executive teams (if they exist in your organization), mostly if not entirely unrepresented.
 Therefore, it is likely that a separate, tangential equity deal would need to be reached by the organization as a whole, where allocations for each of the afformentioned teams have been determined, and the outcome of the DevPie algorithm determines the developer equity as a smaller part of the enitre pie.

+For instance, artwork committed to a repository may show as only +1 line or +1 file committed, and may be incredibly valuable to the project, but not adequately represented by the aglorithm.
+Outside considerations for this form of contribution and resulting equity will be needed by the wider organization/team.

-For instance, an organization may determine that 50% of the overall pie goes to the developer team, and the DevPie algorithm then determines how that 50% (of the grand total), is allocated, but the other sectors/teams of the business/organization have their own base allocations that collectively equal the other 50% of the overall pie.
+An organization may determine that 50% of the overall pie goes to the developer team, and the DevPie algorithm then determines how that 50% (of the grand total), is allocated, but the other sectors/teams of the business/organization have their own base allocations that collectively equal the other 50% of the overall pie.

+4. The /commits endpoint does not adequately show all contributions, contributors, nor activity to a repository.
+If just the /commits endpoint is considered, then some people will be left out of the final pie.
+The /contributors and /activity endpoints and their data should be considered as well.

 ---